ora-io/docs/resources/glossary.md

 ### zkGraph

-Codes that define and configs off-chain computation of HyperOracle zkOracle, with Subgraph-Equivalence.
+Codes that define and configure off-chain computation for HyperOracle's zkOracle, with Subgraph-Equivalence.
 Now called "CLE".

 ### zkGraph Standards